entertainment

 “The point of data collection really is increasing the stickiness of the app and learning from the data.
 You see in real time what happens in your streams, on your websites, and in your apps.”, Heikki sums up.
 “Of course, in good alliance with GDPR.”

-Learn more about 365 Entertainment apps for Broadcasters
+Learn more about our 365 Entertainment app solution

 Keep reading, here are some similar posts